 In such a scope, the term of "competences" has started being mainly used in the educational research, with its meaning to vary according to the context and the agreements that have been made.
 In addition, Teachers' Competence Frameworks have started to be developed by different stakeholders in order to support teachers in self-assessment and professional development in various areas and disciplines.
-In this research, "competences" represent educators' ability to use knowledge, skills and personal, social and/ or methodological abilities in work or study situations and professional development, describing "what educators should be able to do".
+In this research, "competences" represent educators' ability to use knowledge, skills and personal, social and/ or methodological abilities in work or study situations and professional and personal development, describing "what educators should be able to do".
 In addition, the Competence Framework is a completed Framework describing in detail the competences that an educator should have in a specific educational context, including the knowledge and skills that are aligned with such abilities.

 2.2.5.
-Educators' training and Competence Frameworks in Inclusive STEAM Education

-Despite the efforts on development of various teachers' training programs and competence frameworks, little evidence exists about those two parameters in Inclusive STEAM Education.
-More specifically, and according to literacy, low self-efficacy among teachers still remains in inclusive education instructions (Kiel, Braun, Muckenthaler, Heimlich, & Weiss, 2020) and STEAM instructions (Moon, 2020; Pant, Luitel, & Pant, 2020; Perignat & Katz-Buonincontro, 2019), whereas "the inclusion of children with special needs in STEAM still seems to be a distant dream" (Tomar & Vineeta, 2020, p.
+Educators' training and Competence Frameworks in Inclusive STEAM Education efficacy among teachers still remains in inclusive education instructions (Kiel, Braun, Muckenthaler, Heimlich, & Weiss, 2020) and STEAM instructions (Moon, 2020; Pant, Luitel, & Pant, 2020; Perignat & Katz-Buonincontro, 2019), whereas "the inclusion of children with special needs in STEAM still seems to be a distant dream" (Tomar & Vineeta, 2020, p.
 95).